Hamidreza-Sj/Intent-Classification/README.md

 - **evaluation.csv**
   An evaluation set comprising 1,455 recordings with features for further testing and validation.

-- **main.ipynb**
-  The main notebook file includes the implementation of both the Random Forest and LightGBM classifiers, along with all the supporting code for data processing, feature extraction, model training, and evaluation.

 ## Dataset

 The dataset includes recordings and their corresponding intent labels across 7 different classes.
 It is available on:

 📂 **[Intent Classification Dataset](https://www.kaggle.com/datasets/hamidrezasj/intent-classification-dataset)**

 Feel free to explore, download, and use the datasets for your research or projects.
-If you find this dataset helpful, consider giving it an upvote on Kaggle! 🚀
+If you find this dataset helpful, consider giving it an upvote on Kaggle.